-A charming, cosy, comfortable, characterful conversion The Hayloft (Cumrew) sleeps 4 people in 2 spacious bedrooms in the main cottage, with a further double en-suite retreat for an additional 2 people available across the courtyard if required.
+A charming, cosy, comfortable, characterful conversion The Hayloft (Cumrew) sleeps 4 people in 2 spacious bedrooms.
 The main accommodation is all on one level but is on the first floor of the building accessed by a flight of stairs from the hallway, this gives you the advantage of lovely views over the gardens around the property with fields and fell beyond.
 The bedrooms are very well presented but the real centrepiece of this cottage is the stunning light, dual aspect living area.
 With its exposed beams, painted stone walls with sandstone round the windows and a huge log burner, we challenge you not to say ‘wow’ when you step inside!
 This is a room for relaxing in and making the most of time with friends and family, welcoming and well equipped it is a perfect spot whether you have had a busy day out or a lazy day in.
 The downside is that in the summer you could have a tricky decision to make: evening in on the sofa or watching the sun go down from the beautiful walled garden?
 Impossible to make the wrong decision – both will be memorable for all the right reasons.

 The property is located at Cumrew House in the small village of Cumrew in the Eden Valley and the foothills of the Pennines, a beautiful and varied landscape.
 The nearest pub is just a mile away in Newbiggin, an easy walk or very short drive away, and many of the other surrounding villages have excellent hostelries to explore too.
 Keen walkers will not be disappointed with numerous walks available from the door and even more a short drive away.
 Favourites include riverside walks along the Eden, fell walks up towards Geltsdale and quiet rural footpaths around Ainstable.
 Not much planning is required to end or break your walk at a local tea room or pub and there are plenty to choose from.
 Although the cottage is surrounded by quiet countryside the main roads are within easy reach giving access to the wider area.